 Here the desired system behavior is to maintain a moderate spacing between cells, which exhibits graceful degradation if the cells have some tolerance for overcrowding or underpopulation.
-The system is thus stressed when there are too many neighbors (here defined as more than 15), too few neighbors (here defined as less than 8), or if the neighbors aren't at a desired separation (here defined as 0.6 communication radii).
+The system is thus stressed when there are too many neighbors (here defined as more than 15), too few neighbors (here defined as less than 8), or if the neighbors are not at a desired separation (here defined as communication radii of 0.6).